-It pictures eight young men, all staring unflinchingly into the camera.
-Some are carrying rifles, the others schoolbooks.
-And at bottom are the words: "Weapons of Wisdom Over Weapons of Death."
+It portrays eight young men, all staring unflinchingly into the camera.
+Some are carrying rifles, the others schoolbooks, and at the bottom, the words: "Weapons of Wisdom Over Weapons of Death."

-This stark theme runs through the entire 52-page Barrio Warriors, a privately supported, nearly advertising-free publication making its debut in Los Angeles and Orange counties.
-The magazine is aimed at school-age Latinos and is being distributed largely by members of the college and high-school student organization MEChA (Movimiento Estudiantil Chicano de Aztlan).
+This stark theme runs through the entire 52-page Barrio Warriors, a privately supported, nearly advertising-free publication now making its debut in Orange and Los Angeles counties.
+The magazine is aimed at school-age Latinos and is being distributed largely by members of the college and high school student organization, MEChA (Movimiento Estudiantil Chicano de Aztlan).

-In this, Frias has mixed more down-to-earth goals: Steer young people away from potential crime, deglamorize gang involvement, and point out what he calls the self-destructive nature of gangs.
+In this, Frias has mixed more down-to-earth goals: steering young people away from potential crime, deglamorizing gang involvement and pointing out what he calls the self-destructive nature of gangs.

-The quarterly magazine, which Frias characterizes as a "strictly grass-roots" volunteer effort, includes short commentaries, poems and essays written by Latino educators, professionals and community activists throughout the state.
+Frias characterizes the quarterly magazine project as a "strictly grass-roots" volunteer effort involving short commentaries, poems and essays written by Latino educators, professionals and community activists throughout the state.
 The project has been launched with $20,000 in private donations; the first-issue run is 10,000 copies, Frias said.

 "The timing for this magazine is really crucial," said Frias, noting that gang membership has increased to an estimated 100,000 in Los Angeles County and 10,000 in Orange County.

-The attraction of gangs is often reinforced by the glamorizing images of them on television and rock videos, he said.
-This shows up in the fast-growing number of "gang emulators"--youth groups not involved in criminal activities but that have adopted gang-like dress and other customs.
-The danger is that many such groups may escalate to criminal behavior, Frias said.
+The attraction of gangs, he said, is often reinforced by the "glamorizing images" depicted on television and rock videos.
+This shows up in the fast-growing number of "gang emulators"--youth groups or "wannabes" who are not involved in criminal activities but who have adopted gang-like dress and other customs.
+The danger is that many such groups may "escalate" into criminal behavior, Frias cautioned.

-For these reasons, Frias said the need is more urgent than ever for more preventive educational projects aimed at the high-school age population.
+For these reasons, Frias said the need for more preventive educational projects aimed at the high-school-age population is more urgent than ever.

-There is an essay, "Please God, I'm Only 13," that depicts a boy, shot to death in a gang clash, speaking from the grave.
+There is an essay, "Please God, I'm Only 13," depicting a boy, shot to death in a gang clash, speaking from the grave.